 14.2 We understand that a child or young person may make an allegation against a member of staff.
 If such an allegation is made, the member of staff receiving the allegation will immediately inform Irma or the most senior member of staff available.

-14.4 If the allegation made to a member of staff concerns Irma, the person receiving the allegation will immediately inform John or Irma, who will consult with LADO, without notifying the manger first.
+14.4 If the allegation made to a member of staff concerns Irma, the person receiving the allegation will immediately inform John, who will consult with LADO, without notifying the manager first.